 - CSForAll Consortium

-The CSforALL Consortium is the national hub for the Computer Science for ALL movement that works to enable all students to achieve CS literacy as an integral part of their educational experience both in and out of school.
+The national hub for the Computer Science for All movement working to enable all students to achieve CS literacy as an integral part of their educational experience both in and out of school.

 - Exploring Computer Science